diamSystems/Press/README.md

 ## About diam Systems

-diam Systems Ltd., based in Keighley, Bradford, is a technology-driven company specializing in Linux-based operating systems, enterprise software, and innovative digital applications.
+diam Systems, based in Keighley, Bradford, is a technology-driven company specializing in Linux-based operating systems, enterprise software, and innovative digital applications.
 Our mission is to empower users worldwide with secure, versatile, and user-friendly software solutions.

 ## Press Releases